kteschneider/COVID-19/README.md

 ## Contents

 *Get Followers and Friends from User Handle (Twython)*

-\nThis program uses Twython to download the followers or friends (who the user is following) of a user specified through their user ID or handle/username.
+This program uses Twython to download the followers or friends (who the user is following) of a user specified through their user ID or handle/username.

 *Get Latest Retweets from Tweet ID*

-\nThis program uses Tweepy to download the latest retweets of tweet based of the tweet's ID number.
+This program uses Tweepy to download the latest retweets of tweet based of the tweet's ID number.

 *Print Timelines of News Sources*

-\nThis program uses Tweepy to download the latest 3,200 tweets of a user specified through their user ID or handle/username.
+This program uses Tweepy to download the latest 3,200 tweets of a user specified through their user ID or handle/username.

 *Retweet Users*

-\nThis folder contains four text files that contain the users who have retweeted the latest 3,200 tweets from four news sources: Rabble News, Breitbart News, Rebel News, and Mother Jones.
+This folder contains four text files that contain the users who have retweeted the latest 3,200 tweets from four news sources: Rabble News, Breitbart News, Rebel News, and Mother Jones.

 *Tweet IDs and Dates/Times*

-\nThis folder contains 8 text files relating to the same four news sources.
+This folder contains 8 text files relating to the same four news sources.
 For each news source, there is a text file containing the tweet ID numbers for their latest 3,200 tweets and another text file containing the dates and times of when those tweets were published.